 negative implications of tax avoidance (e.g. rent extraction) we document that, on average, the

 main components of current profitability: margins, utilization of assets and operating liability

 leverage, result in lower future profitability for tax aggressive firms as compared to firms that are

 not tax aggressive.
 Further, the negative effect of lower margins is more robust and persistent

 than the impact of inefficient asset utilization and operating liability leverage.
 These results

 persist in various contexts that mitigate or exacerbate rent extraction, such as the existence of

 foreign operations, better governance structure, more transparency, industry leadership position,

 and across corporate life cycle stages.

 Katz, Sharon, Urooj Khan, and Andy Schmidt.
-"Tax avoidance and future profitability."
+"Tax aggressiveness, current profitability components, and future profitability."
 Columbia Business School, 2013.